 What can we all do to be happier in life?
 Enjoy the moment.
 Don’t always fret about “woulda, coulda, shoulda.”
 Just enjoy it.
 There’s something to be celebrated every day.

 What’s the best business advice you’ve been given in your career?
 Make the best of whatever your role is.
 Your role will change, but representing yourself and doing the best you can will give you future opportunities.
 Be there for your team.
 And two, don’t be afraid to take on those new challenges when they are presented to you.
-Even if you aren’t 100 percent prepared to take it on, seek help and give it a go.
+Even if you aren’t 100 percent qualified to take it on, seek help and give it a go.

 Booz Allen's people-focused culture is a cornerstone of our history and how we're able to create an amazing workplace.
 Learn more by exploring our current openings.